Have You Ever Doubted Your Faith?

 As Gerald Sittser states in his book, A GRACE DISGUISED, “It is not the experience of loss that becomes the defining moment of our lives, for loss is inevitable.
 It is how we respond that matters.
 Our response will largely determine the quality, the direction, and the impact of our lives.”

-I was 45 when I wrote that piece and I am now closing in on seven decades.
+I was 45 when I wrote that essay and I am now closing in on seven decades.
 What has changed in 25 years?
 A lot and not so much.
-Those little boys, 6 and 9, have grown into loving and hard-working fathers.
-Adorable grandchildren have come barreling into our family.
+Those little boys, 6 and 9, have blossomed into loving and hard-working fathers.
+Adorable grandchildren have entered the picture.
 Karl lost both his parents and I lost my dad, one sister-in-law, and a niece.
 Karl came down with Parkinson’s Disease in 2016 and had to give up his music career.
 It seems that loss and adversity walk hand in hand with joy and grace.
 I must admit, there has been a little doubt peppered in along the way.
-That is probably the way it goes in life, but doubt can never obliterate the obvious blessings showered upon my life since I took my first breath.
+That is probably the way it goes in this world, but doubt can never overshadow the obvious blessings showered upon my life since I took my first breath.

 Satan (or the Bad Wolf as my 10-year-old grandson likes to call it) works long and hard at cultivating fear and doubt and hopelessness in mankind.
-But, as he can also tell you, if you feed the Good Wolf, he is the one that grows big and strong.
+But, as Christian can also tell you if you feed the Good Wolf, he is the one that grows big and strong.
 During times of loss, tragedy, and adversity, our tendency is to separate ourselves from community with other believers, stay home from church, watch mindless TV or social media, and let our Bibles get dusty.
-In hindsight, it is precisely during those times when I had to force myself to stay in the game, to draw closer to hope, joy, grace, and the people of God.
+In hindsight, it is precisely during those times I purposed to draw closer to hope, joy, grace, and the people of God.

-Don’t get me wrong, I still fantasize about hitting the road in an RV and running away from home from time to time.
+Don’t get me wrong, I still fantasize about hitting the road in an RV and running away from home.
 But so far, my roots are holding.
-I believe they are holding because I have come to recognize that the thing we call a crisis of faith is actually a divine journey–not from God, not to God, but a journey with God.”
+I believe they are holding because the thing we call a crisis of faith or doubt is actually a divine journey—not from God, not to God, but a journey with God.”